 -

-sources of income of the spouses;
+the amount and sources of income of the spouses;

 -

-and the opportunity of each for further acquisition of capital assets and
+the liabilities and needs of each spouse and the opportunity of each for further acquisition of capital assets and income;

 -